Helping Families to Birth and Parent with Connection, Presence & Choice

 We believe that emotional & mental well being are just as important as physical health and that everyone deserves good support.
 Our goal is to make sure that you not only have a few tools in your tool box, but you also have a good network of support in place for when your baby comes into the world.
 We have quite a few choices to fit your time and budget.
 We have licensed therapists offering weekly classes, a licensed psychologist offering periodic workshops, private on-site support, as well as referral options to clinicians who specialize in maternal mental health.
 And the good news is you don't have to birth with GraceFull to take advantage of our resources!
 You can birth anywhere in the Los Angeles area, with whomever makes you feel safe, and still join us for a class or workshop.

 Good news: yes there are!
 We are very fortunate to have so many choices in Los Angeles, each with it’s own decor, group of midwives and unique presence.
-Each center has certified and skilled midwives serving our community and we encourage you to check them out: The Community Birth Center, The Sanctuary Birth Center, Natural Birth Center, Del Mar Birth Center, The Art of Nursing and Santa Clarita Birth and Women’s Health Center.
+Each center has certified and skilled midwives serving our community and we encourage you to check them out: The Community Birth Center, Natural Birth Center, Del Mar Birth Center, The Art of Nursing and Santa Clarita Birth and Women’s Health Center.
 We have a saying in our field, “For every mother there is the right midwife”.
 Our goal at GraceFull is to help you make your decisions with clarity.
 We want you to find the right space that helps you settle and relax so you can have a calm, relaxed and enjoyable birth.
 If you meet us and you are clear that we are not the right center for you – and another midwife or obstetrician offers the care that feels right for you – then we have done our job and done it well.
-Even if you do not birth with us, feel free to be part of our community and join us for birthing classes, massage, acupuncture, lactation support and mommy and me classes!
+Even if you do not birth with us, feel free to be part of our community and join us for birthing classes, massage, acupuncture, chiropractic, naturopathic care, lactation support and mommy and me classes!

 We love that idea.
 This is not our birth, but the birth of your child, your family.
 We love the idea that you will be able to tell your child – via words or photos – this story over and over again.
 We work with full disclosure and transparency, so there is nothing we are hiding and you can film everything.
 You can even download your child’s entire birth story from our perspective from the EMR after the birth.
 We really enjoy working with Joanna Wilson and her Husband Brian, Sholmete Bard and Orit Harpez (for photography) and Jodie Meyers (for videography).
 If you don’t have the funds for someone professional, let us know as we have quite a few volunteers who would be willing to hold a camera for you in exchange for being at the birth of your child.